porom004/DRISH-X-Satellite-powered-freight-intelligence-/README.md

 If you prefer environment variables instead of the UI, you can copy `.env.example` to `.env` and fill in your keys there.
 Both methods work.
 The UI tab is just easier for most people.

+## Using the Interface

+DrishX is designed to be used directly from the browser with minimal setup.

+### Selecting an Area of Interest (AOI)

+- Right-click anywhere on the map
+- Click **“Draw AOI”**
+- Drag to define your analysis region

+The system will automatically:
+- detect road corridors in the selected area
+- fetch satellite data
+- begin analysis

+---

+### Recommended Settings

+For best results:

+- **Mode:** Use **Dense Mode** for maximum data coverage
+- **Timeline:** Adjust based on your use case:
+  - Short (1–2 weeks) → quick signals
+  - Medium (1–3 months) → trend detection
+  - Long (3–6 months) → strong baseline + anomaly detection

+Dense mode increases the number of images processed, improving detection reliability, especially in regions with cloud cover.

 ### Data Storage